open-telemetry/opentelemetry-js-contrib/plugins/node/instrumentation-react-native-navigation/README.md

 const HomeScreen: FC = () => {
   const navigationRef = useRef(Navigation.events()); // this is the important part.
 Make sure you pass a reference with the return of Navigation.events();
-  const provider = useProvider(); // again, the provider should be passed down into the `NativeNavigationTracker` with the selected exporter and processor configured
+  const provider = useProvider(); // again, the provider should be passed down into the `NativeNavigationTracker` with the selected exporter and processor configured (this hook is not part of the package, it is just used here as a reference)

   return (
     <NativeNavigationTracker ref={navigationRef} provider={provider}>